Marlins vs. Diamondbacks Player Props Betting Odds

 Walker Stats

-- Walker hopes to build on a five-game hitting streak in this matchup.
-In his last five games he is batting .435 with a double, four home runs, a walk and seven RBI.
+- Walker will look for his seventh straight game with a hit in this contest.
+During his last 10 games he is hitting .409 with three doubles, six home runs, two walks and 13 RBI.

 Walker Recent Games